 PRESCRIBED FOR: Desipramine is used to elevate the mood of patients with depression.
-Non-FDA approved (off-label) uses include anxiety, attention-deficit hyperactivity disorder, bulimia nervosa, cataplexy syndrome, chronic itching, depression caused by traumatic brain injury, neuropathic pain (due to injury of nerves), and panic disorder.
+Non-FDA approved (off-label) uses include anxiety, attention-deficit hyperactivity disorder, bulimia, cataplexy syndrome, chronic itching, depression caused by traumatic brain injury, neuropathic pain (due to injury of nerves), and panic disorder.
 Desipramine also has sedative properties although less than most other TCAs.
 Therefore, it is useful in depressed patients with insomnia, restlessness, and nervousness.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.